-R 705 -Retail Marijuana Testing Facilities: Standard Operating Procedure Manual
+R 705 - Retail Marijuana Testing Facilities: Standard Operating Procedure Manual

-- A. A standard operating procedure manual must include, but need not be limited to, procedures for: - Specimen receiving;

-- 2. Specimen accessioning; - Specimen storage; - 4.
+- A. A standard operating procedure manual must include, but need not be limited to, procedures for: - 1.
+Specimen receiving; - 2.
+Specimen accessioning; - Specimen storage; - 4.
 Identifying and rejecting unacceptable specimens; - 5.
 Recording and reporting discrepancies; - 6.
-Security of specimens, aliquots and extracts and records; - Validating a new or revised method prior to testing specimens to include: accuracy, precision, analytical sensitivity, analytical specificity (interferences), LOD, LOQ, and verification of the reportable range; - 8.
-Aliquoting specimens to avoid contamination and carry-over; - 9.
-Sample retention to assure stability for one year: - 10.
-Disposal of specimens; - 11.
+Security of specimens, aliquots and extracts and records; - 7.
+Validating a new or revised method prior to testing specimens to include: accuracy, precision, analytical sensitivity, analytical specificity (interferences), LOD, LOQ, and verification of the reportable range; - 8.
+Aliquoting specimens to avoid contamination and carry-over: - 9.
+Sample retention to assure stability for 90 days;

+- 10. Disposal of specimens; - 11.
 The theory and principles behind each assay; - 12.
-Preparation and identification of reagents, standards, calibrators and controls and ensure all standards are traceable to National Institute of Standards of Technology ("NIST"); - 13.
-Special requirements and safety precautions involved in performing assays; - 14.
+Preparation and identification of reagents, standards, calibrators and controls and ensure all standards are traceable to National Institute of Standards of Technology ("NIST"); - Special requirements and safety precautions involved in performing assays; - 14.
 Frequency and number of control and calibration materials; - 15.
 Recording and reporting assay results; - 16.
 Protocol and criteria for accepting or rejecting analytical Procedure to verify the accuracy of the final report; - 17.
 Pertinent literature references for each method; - 18.
 Current step-by-step instructions with sufficient detail to perform the assay to include equipment operation and any abbreviated versions used by a testing analyst; - 19.
 Acceptability criteria for the results of calibration standards and controls as well as between two aliquots or columns; - 20.
 A documented system for reviewing the results of testing calibrators, controls, standards, and subject tests results, as well as reviewing for clerical errors, analytical errors and any unusual analytical results?
 Are corrective actions implemented and documented, and does the laboratory contact the requesting entity; and - 21.
-Policies and procedures to follow when specimens are requested for referral and testing by another certified laboratory.
+Policies and procedures to follow when specimens are requested for referral and testing by another certified laboratory. - 22.
+Testing Industrial Hemp, if the Retail Marijuana Testing Facility tests Industrial Hemp.